-Since CSCS [Construction Skills Certification Scheme] card has become an entry ticket in the construction world of U.K., more people are moving towards getting this certification.
-This card acts as proof of his identity showing his competence in safely performing the job.
-Based on the calibres and the qualification of an individual one can apply for different cards.
-Mainly there are seven cards available showing the levels of experience to get a suitable job in the construction industry.
+Since the CSCS [Construction Skills Certification Scheme] card has become an entry ticket in the construction world in the UK, more people are moving towards getting this certification.
+This card proves their identity showing their competence in safely performing the job.
+Based on the calibre and the qualification of an individual, one can apply for different cards.
+Mainly, seven cards are available showing the levels of experience to get a suitable job in the construction industry.

-CSCS stands for Construction Skills Certification Scheme which is a construction worker’s “ticket” governed by a set of tests with basic questions that have to be answered properly to obtain a CSCS card.
+CSCS stands for Construction Skills Certification Scheme, a construction worker’s “ticket” governed by a set of tests with fundamental questions that have to be adequately answered to obtain a CSCS card.
 The card is proof of your identity and competence in safely performing your job.
 In addition to this, your CSCS card also may consist of details showing any pertinent certifications or certificates.

 - Green CSCS Card: Construction Site Operative/ Labourer Card

 - The Blue CSCS Card – Craft Unit Level

 - White CSCS Card – Construction Related Occupation (CRO):

 - Yellow/White – Professionally Qualified Person CSCS Card: